-In compliance with Texas Administrative Code 479.4, Texas Tech University Health Sciences Center Institute of Anatomical Sciences (TTUHSC-IAS-WBP) will agree to return the available cremated human remains of an individual ONLY under the conditions presented in this agreement.
+In compliance with Texas Administrative Code 479.4, Texas Tech University Health Sciences Center (TTUHSC) will agree to return the available cremated human remains of an individual ONLY under the conditions presented in this agreement.

-When a body is donated to science in the State of Texas, it has reached its final and permanent legal destination of disposition upon arrival at the institution in which it is donated.
-In this case, that institution is Texas Tech University Health Sciences Center Institute of Anatomical Sciences Willed Body Program (TTUHSC-IAS-WBP).
+When a body is donated to science in the State of Texas, it has reached its final and permanent legal destination of disposition once it arrives at the institution in which it is donated.
+In this case, that institution is Texas Tech University Health Sciences Center (TTUHSC).
 The relevant statute is contained in the Health and Safety Codes of the State of Texas, 691.
-A body that is donated to science at TTUHSC-IAS-WBP may be used in health education, research and/or both.
+A body that is donated to science at TTUHSC may be used in health education, research or both.
 In the process of education and/or research, parts of the body may be completely destroyed, or they may be kept for teaching purposes.
 These parts will NOT be available for cremation.